ICE (cipher)

-In cryptography, ICE (Information Concealment Engine) is a symmetric-key block cipher published by Kwan in 1997.
+In cryptography, ICE (Information Concealment Engine) is a symmetric-key block cipher published by Matthew Kwan in 1997.
 The algorithm is similar in structure to DES, but with the addition of a key-dependent bit permutation in the round function.
 The key-dependent bit permutation is implemented efficiently in software.
 The ICE algorithm is not subject to patents, and the source code has been placed into the public domain.

 ICE is a Feistel network with a block size of 64 bits.
 The standard ICE algorithm takes a 64-bit key and has 16 rounds.
 A fast variant, Thin-ICE, uses only 8 rounds.
 An open-ended variant, ICE-n, uses 16n rounds with 64n bit key.

 Van Rompay et al. (1998) attempted to apply differential cryptanalysis to ICE.
 They described an attack on Thin-ICE which recovers the secret key using 223 chosen plaintexts with a 25% success probability.
 If 227 chosen plaintexts are used, the probability can be improved to 95%.
 For the standard version of ICE, an attack on 15 out of 16 rounds was found, requiring 256 work and at most 256 chosen plaintexts.